jsupino/Fraud_Detection_Analysis/README.md

 - category (STR): Merchant category from a pre-defined list
 - location (STR): Random popular U.S. cities from a pre-defined list

+## How to Run ##
+**Prerequisites**
+- Python
+- MySQL (or other compatible environment)
+- PowerBI Desktop (optional)

+**Setup**
+1. Clone repository to your local machine
+2. Instal required Python packages

+**Dataset Generation**
+Run the Python script, *transaction_dataset_creation.py* to generate the inital dataset.
+This creates the *transaction_dataset.csv*.

+**SQL Data Import and Rule-Based Labeling**
+1. Create a schema labeled *fraud_detection*.
+2. Import *transaction_dataset.csv* into MySQL.
+3. Run the SQL queries from *fraud_rules.sql* to apply the fraud detection rules and update the dataset with fraud and fraud reasons

+**Machine Learning Fraud Detection**
+Run the fraud detection model, labeled *fraud_detector.py*.
+This script will determine whether a new transaction is fraudulent.

+**PowerBI Dashboard**
+1. Open *PowerBI_dashboard* in PowerBI Desktop to epxlore the interactive fraud visualizations.
+Alternatively, view the static report in *dashboard.pdf*.

 ## SQL Schema & Data Import ##
 - A schema named *fraud_detection* was created in MySQL workbench.